Why Voluntary Benefits Matter for Small Businesses: Recruitment, Retention & Productivity

 If employees pay 100% of the premium, what is the “benefit”?

 The value lies in exclusive access and pricing.
 By sponsoring a voluntary plan, you give your team group rates that are typically cheaper than individual plans.
-Additionally, many group policies offer guaranteed issue, meaning employees can get coverage without the medical exams that often disqualify people on the private market.

 Does providing voluntary benefits create extra paperwork?